Azure-Samples/Sentinel-For-SAP-Community/README.md

 ### Getting Started 🛫

 1. Deploy the provided integration flows to your SAP Cloud Integration tenant:

-    1. Download or clone the repository to your local machine
+    1. Clone the repository to your local machine or download the zip file from the [releases section](https://github.com/Azure-Samples/Sentinel-For-SAP-Community/releases/latest).
     2. Import the integration flows (zip packages) into your SAP Cloud Integration tenant using the Web UI
     3. Configure the integration flows with your SAP system and Microsoft Sentinel workspace details as needed